 • or an unlimited fine and / or up to 5 years in prison if convicted in Crown Court

-If you arrange for somebody to collect your waste, you have a duty to ensure that you check the person collecting it is a registered with the Environment Agency as a waste collector.
-A registered waste collector should carry with them at all times a waste carriers licence; they should also provide you with a waste transfer note when they take your waste away.
-It is your responsibility to check that anybody collecting waste has this licence.
+You therefore have a duty to ensure that anybody collecting your waste is registered with the Environment Agency.
+They should carry with them at all times a waste carriers licence and they should also provide you with a waste transfer note when they take your waste away.

 You can also check if somebody is registered by following this link to the Environment Agency website.
 Environment Agency Register